Life is beautiful and filled with so much good and love and bliss.

 You know you have it good compared to a lot of people in this world, and some people in your life might be quick to point that out.
 And yes, you probably do have it better than a lot of people.

 But you aren’t a lot of people.
 You are you, and you should never have to justify or explain how you feel or feel guilty about feeling like crap just because other people in the world feel like more crap.

 When I was in my early twenties, my oldest sister was diagnosed with breast cancer.
 She went through radiation and chemotherapy and she made it through.
-She has been cancer free for over 10 years.
-What she went through during her treatment was beyond brutal, and around that time I was going through a crap time of my own.
+She’s been cancer free for over 10 years now.
+What she went through during her treatment was beyond brutal and around that time I was going through a crap time of my own.